Global Training Initiatives

-Organisations today, ranging from global leaders like IBM, GE and Wal-Mart to relatively small companies, are generating increasingly higher revenues outside the U.S. and conducting this business through employees located worldwide.
+Organizations today, ranging from global leaders like IBM, GE, and Wal-Mart to relatively small companies, are generating increasingly higher revenues outside the U.S. and conducting this business through employees located worldwide.
 If you are in Learning and Development, you need to have a global approach to developing your people.
-For years, organisations have been investing in globalisation with varying degrees of success.
-A study conducted in the late '90s predicted that the amount of investment in globalisation would increase 12 times during the 30-year period ending in 2027.
-However, such investment has actually increased by more than 9 times in less than 15 years.
-As we are trending at a much faster rate, if you are not already globalising, you soon will be!
-When implementing training on a global scale, the path to success must factor in many beliefs, norms and cultural expectations.
+For years, organizations have been investing in globalization with varying degrees of success.
+A study conducted in the late '90s predicted that the amount of investment in globalization would increase 12 times during the 30-year period ending in 2027.
+However, such investment has actually increased by more than nine times in less than 15 years.
+As we are trending at a much faster rate, if you are not already globalizing, you soon will be!
+When implementing training on a global scale, the path to success must factor in many beliefs, norms, and cultural expectations.

 Building a Foundation for Global Effectiveness

 For example, a large global pharmaceutical company wanted to drive performance at the manager level to encourage higher employee engagement worldwide.
-Concepts such as "engagement" are understood and demonstrated differently by different cultures.
-So we spent time interviewing the managers, employees and businesses across multiple countries and regions.
+Concepts such as "engagement" are understood and demonstrated differently by different cultures, so we spent time interviewing managers, employees, and businesses across multiple countries and regions.
 We wanted to know how the company's employees operated.
 Once we found out, we used that information to help the company define how to implement the learning project in a culturally appropriate way.
 A clear but flexible set of best practices was developed and followed successfully at the local level.
 The company met its overall objectives of driving engagement and saw an increase in its overall efficiency and revenue.

 4 Strategies for Successful Global Learning Implementation

 A natural place to begin is with alignment.
 It is important to have a "Guiding Coalition" in place that takes accountability for the success of the overall project.
 This coalition should be staffed with people senior enough to make things happen, who are also culturally aware enough to be sensitive to the intent of the project.
 The Guiding Coalition focuses on setting the boundaries for success and identifies the "non-negotiables."
-It is not their job to dictate the exact details of the project implementation, however.
+However, it is not their job to dictate the exact details of the project implementation.

-There needs to be alignment throughout the organisation to strategically focus on local markets.
-During this stage, the strategy, people and systems come together to support the local needs and the local critical success factors.
+There needs to be alignment throughout the organization to strategically focus on local markets.
+During this stage, the strategy, people, and systems come together to support the local needs and the local critical success factors.

-For a global manufacturing organisation, we worked from the Alignment strategy to identify how we could include and engage the learners' managers in the process.
-Not only did we provide follow-up learning to participants through application, review and even peer-to-peer support, we also made sure that the managers were active participants.
-The managers learned the same content, learned how to coach and actively participated in creating a culture that supported the performance.
+For a global manufacturing organization, we worked from the alignment strategy to identify how we could include and engage the learners' managers in the process.
+Not only did we provide follow-up learning to participants through application, review, and even peer-to-peer support, we also made sure that the managers were active participants.
+The managers learned the same content, learned how to coach, and actively participated in creating a culture that supported the performance.
 Through an impact analysis, we measured the impact the learning had on participants' performance goals.

 Remember that it is not about how much you learn, but how much you use!